findstarlink/cities-db/README.md

 ## What does this do?

-This project packs the city database by storing only the deltas of the coordinates, country id and division ids.
-And it doesn't store anything if there is no difference.
+Achieves significant compression through:
+- Delta encoding for sorted geohashes
+- Delta encoding for region/country IDs
+- Token-based string compression
+- Binary format with minimal overhead

-The naive approach would be to store the data as an SQLite database, which results in a compressed file size of 759 KB (1.35 MB uncompressed).
+The naive approach would be to store the data as an SQLite database, which results in a compressed file size of 1.4 MB (2.55 MB uncompressed).

-This library produces a bundle size of just 389 KB (1.11 MB uncompressed).
-By reducing the amount of data stored and using text, this format compresses really well, even with simple ZIP compression.
+This library produces a bundle size of just 283 KB (573 KB uncompressed), by using the methods described above.

-For a fast, fully-local auto-complete dropdown of most of the major cities of the world, a download size of 389 KB is quite acceptable IMO.
+This makes it quite useful for transferring over the web - for a fast, fully-local auto-complete dropdown of most of the major cities of the world.

 ## Why only cities with population > 15k?